 It is generally accepted that if the finished job looks good then it was a success.

-Washing machine installation
+Washing machine disaster

 The waste pipe (large) was incorrectly glued.
 The plumber heated it in order to twist it so it faces outside of the wall.
 He didn't notice that he damaged the electrical conduit behind.

 The water pipe (with the gold ring) was connected to the tap supplying the washing machine.
 There is a special component that should have been part of the installation.
 To save costs, the plumber connected the pipe directly to the tap without this component.
 This cannot work!
-The gold ring which acts as a seal got deformed and dose not seal.
+The gold ring which acts as a seal got deformed and does not seal.
 It leaked!

 We demolished the entire brickwork and rebuilt.

 Underground electrocuting connection